 Book an Appointment

 We understand that everyone is different and pride ourselves on using a personalised, professional and innovative approach to treatment tailored to your needs.

-Treating you holistically, we offer appointments with our menopause specialists Drs; Dr Alex Standring and Professor Jay Chatterjee, along with women’s health physiotherapy, therapy, CBT & relationship and sex therapy.
+Treating you holistically, we offer appointments with our menopause specialists Drs; Dr Alex Standring and Professor Jay Chatterjee, along with therapy, CBT & relationship and sex therapy.

+Book an Appointment